atlantistechnology/sdt/README.md

 ```

 These commands will install both `sdt` itself and also the small support tools
-`jsonformat` and `gotree` that may be used to evaluate changed JSON and Golang
+`jsonformat`, `gotree`, and `treesit` that may be used to evaluate changed
-files, respectively.
-Additional similar tools are likely to be added to this
+JSON, Golang, and tree-sitter grammar files, respectively.
+Additional similar
-repository as new languages are supported.
+tools are likely to be added to this repository as new languages are supported.

 However, you may also simply download pre-built binaries for all available
 Go cross-compilation targets directly to your system path.
 For example,